FAQ - Pet Dental Care

 Ignoring dental disease can have serious consequences:

-Short term (6-12 months):
+Short-term (6-12 months):

-• Daily chronic pain
+• Chronic daily pain

 • Difficulty eating